TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 **Group companies**

 There are a number of companies which make up The Economist Group.
-In accordance with the UK Data Protection Act 1998, the following members of The Economist Group are registered with the United Kingdom's Information Commissioner's Office as a data controller to collect information:
+In accordance with the UK Data Protection Act 2018, the following members of The Economist Group are registered with the United Kingdom's Information Commissioner's Office as a data controller:

 Data controller: The Economist Newspaper Limited